will763/cupcake-shop/README.md

 In this semester of college during the PIT (Integrating Transdisciplinary Project in Computer Science) a project was proposed to develop an MVP (Minimum Viable Product) for a fictitious store that sells Cupcakes.

+## documentation and app :book:

+ - click here to download the Documentation.
+ - click here to download the App.

 ## technologies 🚀

  - Expo :heavy_check_mark: